Last Tuesday, I found a noodle stuck to the ceiling.

 - Steamed vegetables (broccoli florets, carrot chunks)

-- Soft fruits cut into small pieces (avoiding round shapes like whole grapes)
+- Soft fruit cut into small pieces (avoid round shapes like whole grapes)

 - Pancake squares

-These foods are soft enough to stab but firm enough to stay on the fork.
+Soft enough to stab, firm enough to stay on the fork.

 Step 2: Let Them Watch You

-Before you hand over the fork, eat a few bites yourself.
+Before handing over the fork, eat a few bites yourself.
 Slowly.
 Dramatically, even.

 “Look!
-I’m going to poke this banana.
+I’m poking this banana.
 Now I’m lifting it up.
 Now it’s going in my mouth!”

-It sounds silly, but toddlers learn so much from watching.
+It may sound silly, but toddlers learn a great deal from watching.
 They’re little copy machines.

 Step 3: Hand Over Hand (At First)

-For the first few tries, put your hand over theirs and guide them through the motion:
+For the first few tries, place your hand over theirs and guide them through the motion:

 - Stab the food